Tulsi health benefits include its reputed ability to help people address physical, chemical, metabolic, and psychological stress.

 In sum, Tulsi is used to nurture the body and support the natural healing process with a number of chronic diseases and everyday ailments.
-(Tulsi is recognized in both the Indian Materia Medica and in The Ayurvedic Pharmacopoeia of India.
-It’s not recognized as a drug nor a medical treatment by the FDA in the United States.)
+(Tulsi is recognized in both the Indian Materia Medica and in The Ayurvedic Pharmacopoeia of India.)

 To be clear, we’re not suggesting Tulsi should be used to treat a specific disease.
 Instead, we will discuss the therapeutic uses of Tulsi recognized throughout Asia.
 Tulsi offers a broad spectrum of support, which is why we believe it’s a valuable health supplement.
 Our goal is to provide some understanding of the multiple body systems with which Tulsi interacts.